traitecoevo/infinitylists/README.md

 infinitylistApp()
 ```

-## Adapt infinitylist for other countries
+## Adapt infinitylists for other countries

 We have developed functions to assist users to create their own
 infinitylist for their chosen taxa and country.
 Check out the vignette